tradedepot/react-native-agent-checkout/README.md

 				}
 			}
 		```
-	iii.
-Open android manifest set the allowbackup to true
+	- Open android manifest set the allowbackup to true
 		```
 			<application
 			// ...other configuration here...